T3mmy4P/milestone-project-1/README.md

 ![Push Error 4](./assets/images/screenshots/Push%20Attempt%20Error%20Screenshot%204.png)
 ![Push Error 5](./assets/images/screenshots/Push%20Attempt%20Error%20Screenshot%205.png)

+- Push Fix
+  - Unfortunately I had to removed the .git folder containing the larger files and push to github.
+The removes .git folder containing the orignal commits will be attached as a link to download.
 ### Deployment

 The site was deployed to Git Hub pages using the following steps:

-- In the Github repository, the Stetting tab.
+- In the Github repository, click the Setting tab.
 - Under General, navigate to Code and Automation and select 'Pages'.
 - In the Build and Deployment section for Source, select 'Deploy from a branch' from the drop-down list.
 - For Branch, select 'main' from the drop-down list and Save.